mikroskeem/Gringotts/README.md

 This is hacky solution to make Gringotts working on newer CraftBukkit servers.

+So **DO NOT TRY TO USE IT ON OLDER SERVERS**.
+I encountered weird behaviour and I won't look into it right now.
+Use [upstream](https://github.com/MinecraftWars/Gringotts) version instead if you intend to use it on older servers.

 See https://www.spigotmc.org/threads/removal-of-ebean-orm.194144/ for more details.

 Though I may very likely rewrite Gringotts to use H2 and HikariCP at some point, and do overall